-PIP is paid on top of any other benefits you may be getting.
+You can get PIP at the same time as all other benefits, except Armed Forces Independence Payment.
 It may increase the amount of benefit that you, your family or your carer can get.
 If you have previously been told that your income is too high for you to qualify for means-tested benefits, an award of PIP may change this.
 We recommend seeking advice to check whether there is anything else you can claim.
 Online benefits checkers are available on the Turn2us and Citizens Advice websites.